juan-pablo-vielma/IPCO-2016-Summer-School/README.md

 # IPCO-2016-Summer-School

-This site contains the materials for my lectures at the IPCO 2016 Summer School.
+This site contains materials for the IPCO 2016 Summer School.
 Bellow you can find instructions for all the software needed for the lectures.

 ## Install Julia